Vansio3/stock_monitor/readme.md

 # AI Quant Desk

-This project is an end-to-end algorithmic trading pipeline.
-It automates the process of fetching stock data, training a machine learning model for each stock to predict price movements, backtesting the strategy's performance, and generating real-time trading signals.
-All results and signals are consolidated and displayed on a clean, interactive web dashboard.
+This project is an advanced, end-to-end algorithmic trading pipeline.
+It automates data fetching, robust model training, and realistic backtesting to generate predictive trading signals.
+The entire system is designed to find a statistical edge in the market by leveraging sophisticated machine learning techniques and comprehensive feature engineering.
+All results are consolidated and displayed on a clean, interactive web dashboard.

+---
+*Generated using the latest pipeline updates:*

+---

+## Quick Start

+1.  **Set up the environment and install dependencies:**
+    ```bash
+    # Create and activate a virtual environment (recommended)
+    python -m venv .venv
+    .\.venv\Scripts\Activate.ps1

+    # Install all required libraries
+    pip install -r requirements.txt
+    ```

+2.  **Run the entire data pipeline:**
+    ```bash
+    python main.py
+    ```

+3.  **View the results:**
+    *   Open `index.html` in your browser.
+    *   Check `latest_predictions.csv` for the most recent signals.
+    *   Check `backtest_summary.csv` for detailed performance metrics.

-## Features
+## Key Features

--   **Automated Data Pipeline:** A single command (`python main.py`) runs the entire workflow from data collection to final output.
+-   **Automated Pipeline:** A single command (`python main.py`) runs the entire workflow, from data collection to the final `data.json` for the web dashboard.
--   **Data Collection:** Downloads 5 years of historical stock data for a predefined list of tech and finance tickers using `yfinance`.
--   **Machine Learning Model Training:** Trains a unique Random Forest Classifier for each stock to predict whether the price will increase by a set threshold within a future period.
--   **Feature Engineering:** Automatically calculates technical indicators (RSI, MACD, Bollinger Bands, ATR) using `pandas-ta` to serve as features for the models.
+-   **Advanced Feature Engineering:** Calculates a wide array of technical indicators, including RSI, MACD, Bollinger Bands, ATR, On-Balance Volume (OBV), ADX, Chaikin Money Flow (CMF), and more.
+It also incorporates **market context** by using S&P 500 (SPY) data as features for individual stocks.
+-   **Robust ML Modeling:**
+    -   Uses **LightGBM**, a powerful and efficient gradient boosting framework, for classification.
+    -   Performs **hyperparameter tuning** for each model using `GridSearchCV`.
+    -   Employs **Time-Series Cross-Validation** (`TimeSeriesSplit`) to find the best models in a chronologically-aware manner, simulating real-world performance far more accurately than a standard train/test split.
+-   **Adaptive Target Labeling:** Instead of a fixed percentage, it uses a **quantile-based system** to define targets.
+The top 20% of future returns are labeled 'Buy', and the bottom 20% are labeled 'Sell', making the system adaptive to each stock's unique volatility.
+-   **Handles Class Imbalance:** Intelligently manages the natural imbalance of Buy/Sell/Hold signals by using the `class_weight='balanced'` parameter, forcing the model to pay attention to the rare but critical trading opportunities.
+-   **Explainable AI (XAI):** The dashboard displays the top "Model Drivers" (feature importances) for each stock, providing insight into *why* a model is making a particular decision.
--   **Automated Backtesting:** Uses the `backtesting.py` library to evaluate the performance of the trained models on historical data, generating key metrics like Sharpe Ratio, Win Rate, and Total Return.
+-   **Comprehensive Backtesting:** Uses the `backtesting.py` library to simulate strategy performance, generating key metrics like Sharpe Ratio, Max Drawdown, Win Rate, and Return vs. Buy & Hold.
--   **Signal Generation:** Creates up-to-date 'BUY' or 'HOLD/SELL' signals with confidence scores for each stock.
--   **Web Dashboard:** An interactive, single-page dashboard (`index.html`) built with vanilla JavaScript and Plotly.js to visualize predictions, backtest summaries, and price history.
+-   **Interactive Dashboard:** A sleek, modern dashboard (`index.html`) built with vanilla JavaScript and Plotly.js.
+It features a rich glossary with tooltips explaining every metric and indicator.

 ## Technology Stack

 -   **Backend & ML:** Python
--   **Core Libraries:** `pandas`, `scikit-learn`, `yfinance`, `pandas-ta`, `joblib`, `backtesting.py`
+-   **Core Libraries:**
+    -   `pandas`: Data manipulation and analysis.
+    -   `lightgbm` & `scikit-learn`: For building and evaluating machine learning models.
+    -   `yfinance`: Downloading historical stock data from Yahoo!
+Finance.
+    -   `pandas-ta`: Calculating technical analysis indicators.
+    -   `joblib`: Saving and loading trained model objects.
+    -   `backtesting.py`: For running historical strategy simulations.
--   **Frontend:** HTML, CSS, JavaScript
+-   **Frontend:** HTML, CSS, JavaScript (no frameworks)
 -   **Charting:** Plotly.js

 ## How to Run